zhliau/fika-headless-docker/README.md

 ```

 # 🚤 Running
-I've only tested this on my linux hosts (Arch kernel 6.9.8 and Fedora 6.7.10).
+> [!NOTE]
-This won't work on Windows because of permission issues with WSL2.
+> This image is confirmed to work on Unraid, Proxmox, but there may be issues with the client stalling.
-Probably will not work on ARM hosts either.

-Tested with both SPT 3.8.3 and SPT 3.9.x and the associated Fika versions.

-### Requirements
+>
+> This image will **not** run on WSL2 because of permissions issues.
+>
+> This image will **not** run on ARM hosts, since it uses wine built on x86.

+## Prerequisites
 - An SPT backend server running somewhere reachable by your docker host.
 Best if running on the same host.
   - You can use my other docker image for running SPT server + Fika: [fika-spt-server-docker](https://github.com/zhliau/fika-spt-server-docker)
-- A host with a CPU capable of running EFT+SPT.
-This will be a disaster running on something like a Pi since the dedicated client is a full fledged client that will run all of the AI and raid logic.
+- A host with a CPU capable of running EFT+SPT Client (**the actual game itself**).
+This will be a disaster running on something underpowered like a Pi since the headless client will host the raid and run all of the AI and raid logic.
-- A directory on your host containing a **working copy of the FIKA SPT Client**.
+- A directory on your docker host containing a **working copy of the FIKA SPT Client**.
   - This is the folder including the `BepInEx` folder with all your plugins, and the `EscapeFromTarkov.exe` binary.
+This copy must have been run at least once to be considered working.
 You can copy your working install from wherever you normally run your Fika client.
-- The `Fika.Dedicated.dll` plugin file in the FIKA SPT Client's `BepInEx/plugins` folder.
+- The `Fika.Headless.dll` plugin file (or `Fika.Dedicated.dll` if running SPT version < 3.11.0) in the FIKA SPT Client's `BepInEx/plugins` folder.

-### Steps
+## Steps

-1. **Prepare a Dedicated Client Installation**
+### 1. **Prepare a Headless Client Installation**

-   - **Copy SPT Installation**: Locate your existing SPT installation folder (where you play SPTarkov + Fika) and create a copy of it in another location.
-This will serve as the dedicated client's installation.
-For example, if your SPT install is at `D:\Games\SPT3.9`, copy it to `D:\Games\SPT3.9Dedicated`.
-Or install a fresh SPT + Fika installation in a different directory.
+   - **Copy SPT Installation**: Locate your existing SPT installation folder (where you play SPTarkov + Fika) and copy it to the machine you will use to run this image.
+This will serve as the headless client's installation.

-2. **Install Fika Dedicated Client Plugin**
+### 2. **Install Fika Headless Client Plugin**

-   - **Download Fika Dedicated Plugin**: Download the `Fika.Dedicated.dll` plugin from the [Fika Dedicated Releases](https://github.com/project-fika/Fika-Dedicated/releases).
+   - **Download Fika Headless Plugin**: Download the `Fika.Headless.dll` plugin file (or `Fika.Dedicated.dll` if running SPT version < 3.11.0) from the [Fika Dedicated Releases](https://github.com/project-fika/Fika-Dedicated/releases).

-   - **Install the Plugin**: Place the `Fika.Dedicated.dll` plugin into the dedicated client's `BepInEx/plugins` folder.
+   - **Install the Plugin**: Place the plugin file into the headless client's `BepInEx/plugins` folder.

-   - **Ensure Fika Core Plugin is Installed**: Verify that the `Fika.Core.dll` plugin is also present in the dedicated client's `BepInEx/plugins` folder.
+   - **Ensure Fika Core Plugin is Installed**: Verify that the `Fika.Core.dll` plugin is also present in the headless client's `BepInEx/plugins` folder.

-3. **Generate the Dedicated Client Profile and Launch Script**
+### 3. **Generate the Headless Client Profile and Launch Script**

    - **Stop the SPT Server**: If your SPT + Fika server is running, close it.

    - **Edit Fika Configuration**: Open the `fika.jsonc` file located at `<SPT server folder>/user/mods/fika-server/assets/configs/fika.jsonc` in a text editor.

-     - Find the `"dedicated"` section and set `"amount"` to `1`:
+     - Find the `headless` section (or `dedicated` if SPT version < 3.11) and set `"amount"` to `1`:

        ```jsonc
-       "dedicated": {
+       "headless": {
            "profiles": {
-               "amount": 1 // the amount of dedicated profiles to generate automatically },
-           "scripts": {
-               "generate": true, // generate the launch script "forceIp": "" // set to your dedicated client's IP address if needed }
+               "amount": 1
+           },
+           // ...
        }
        ```

    - **Start the SPT Server**: Launch the SPT + Fika server (e.g. `SPT.Server.exe` or `fika-spt-server-docker` container) and wait until it fully loads.
-It should generate the dedicated client profile and launch script.
-Look for a message like `Created 1 dedicated client profiles!` in the server logs.
+It should generate the headless client profile and launch script.
+Look for a message like `Created 1 headless client profiles!` in the server logs.

-   - **Retrieve Profile ID**: The profile ID is the filename (excluding the `.json` extension) of the profile generated in the server's `user/profiles` directory.
+   - **Retrieve Profile ID**: The newly generated profile will have a username starting with `headless_`.
+The profile ID is the filename (excluding the `.json` extension) of the profile generated in the server's `user/profiles` directory.
 For example, if the profile is named `670c0b1a00014a7192a983f9.json`, the profile ID is `670c0b1a00014a7192a983f9`.

-4. **Configure the Dedicated Client**
+### 4. **Configure the Headless Client**

-   - **Edit Fika Core Configuration**: Open the `com.fika.core.cfg` file located in the dedicated client's `BepInEx/config/` directory.
+   - **Edit Fika Core Configuration**: Open the `com.fika.core.cfg` file located in the headless client's `BepInEx/config/` directory.

      - Update values for `Force Bind IP` and/or `Force IP`.
-It might be sufficient to set `Force Bind IP` to `Disabled`, and to set `Force IP` to the IP of the host interface.
+Set `Force Bind IP` to `Disabled`, and set `Force IP` to the IP of the docker host's interface.
        If you are running a VPN, then this is your VPN IP.

        ```